Baby Let's Make It Real: Reception

 According to Stereogum it is a “lush, classicist piece of extremely California pop music.
 It’s full of impeccably recorded keyboards and (I think) mellotrons, and there’s some real syncopation in its drums.”
 Back Seat Mafia describe “his voice gravelly immaculate. his voice gravelly immaculate.
 There’s some nicely scuzzy guitar work too.”

 The Independent mention the “sultry piano” in the track.
 It was reviewed by Australian Broadcasting Corporation as “a mellow piano pop song about fortifying new love.

 It's got E's characteristic strained, shaky voice, plus a fuzzy guitar solo.

 It's a slow jam like we've come to expect from Eels.”
-They also noted “Mark Oliver Everett, aka E, is a child of the 90s alternative rock boom, but he's always flown under whatever radar picked up some of his contemporaries, like Beck and Elliott Smith.
+They also noted “Mark Oliver Everett, E, is a child of the 90s alternative rock boom, but he's always flown under whatever radar picked up some of his contemporaries, like Beck and Elliott Smith.
 Clash commented on how the song is a “dramatic plot twist” from Eels often miserablist style and strangely upbeat.
 Danzende Beren noted “an infectious chorus that does not take much time to settle in your head.
 EELS clearly hasn't forgotten how to make a catchy song that sounds simple, fragile and honest at the same time.
 It feels a bit richer in sound and with more bluesy influences the band rounds off this single completely.
 QROmag describe it as “relaxed and enjoyable”.

 Music Talkers said “Let’s Make It Real marked a triumphant return for Everett, who under the Eels band name has released some dark albums charting his own intense personal pain and loss since the group’s superb debut album Beautiful Freak captivated legions of listeners back in the mid-1990s.”
 Buzzbands LA compared it to life pre-COVID-19 “Do you remember — back in pre-pandemic times when we were free to move about the country — the simple pleasure of randomly running into an old friend?

-That’s what it felt like this week to hear Eels’ new single “Baby Let’s Make It Real,” They added “The effortless melody, the dirty guitar solo, the lovably raspy voice of Mark Oliver Everett, aka E, who first made our all-time list nearly a quarter-century ago … Can we go back to what used to feel real?”
+That’s what it felt like this week to hear Eels’ new single “Baby Let’s Make It Real,” They added “The effortless melody, the dirty guitar solo, the lovably raspy voice of Mark Oliver Everett, a.k.a.
+E, who first made our all-time list nearly a quarter-century ago … Can we go back to what used to feel real?”